A Brief History of Limerick

 The Absolute Hotel Limerick is nestled in the Medieval quatre of Limerick City.
 Surrounded by some of Limerick’s key tourist attractions such as

 King John’s Castle and St. Mary’s Cathedral.
-The early Medieval City was established on the southern tip of King’s Island which was formed by the Shannon and Abbey River and now home to the Absolute Hotel Limerick.
+The early Medieval City was established on the southern tip of King’s Island which was formed by the Shannon and Abbey River and is now home to the Absolute Hotel Limerick.

-Limerick City has a charter older than that of London and though the City has experienced many changes, the administrative centre of the city is still situated here.
+Limerick City has a charter older than that of London and though the City has experienced many changes, the administrative center of the city is still situated here.
 The City was walled around 1185 and became known as English Town.
 Those who did not or could not embrace the Anglo-Norman Culture were forced to move to the opposite side of the river and in 1320 this area became known as Irish Town.
 Further expansion began in 1769 with the planning and building of the Georgian City.

 Round-The-Houses Motor Race

 Did you know Limerick had its very own Motor Race!
 Taking place on the 6th August 1935 the route ran 4.44km.
 The route was from William Street to Roxboro Road through Carey’s Road.
-It continued to Rosbrien Road through Punches Cross, O’Connell Avenue and back down O’Connell Street.
+It continued to Rosbrien Road through Punches Cross, O’Connell Avenue, and back down O’Connell Street.

 First place was taken by Luis Fontes driving an Alfa Romeo.